Daughters of India: Art and Identity

 Meeting God: Elements of Hindu Devotion

-Hinduism is the world’s third largest religion after Christianity and Islam.
+Hinduism is the world’s third-largest religion after Christianity and Islam.
 As Hindus become leading proponents of an innovative and contemporary world, their sense of religion and spirituality is not diminished.
-Hinduism is a belief system in complete harmony with change, modernization, and growth.
-In the U.S., there are 1.2 million Hindus, yet most Westerners either know little about Hinduism or misunderstand its basic beliefs and rituals.
+Hinduism is a belief system in harmony with change, modernization, and growth.
+1.2 million Hindus live and work in the US and millions more in Britain and Europe, yet most Westerners either know little about Hinduism or misunderstand its fundamental beliefs and rituals.

 Publisher: Yale University Press